 Undergoing hyperthermic treatment in Germany, the teen is doing fine, his father said, and is being injected with supplements that include some of the raw base ingredients that make up a chemotherapy drug, but without the toxicity.

-Lightner will head back to Belgium, where he began this process of receiving alternative treatment, in about 10 days, then will go to Germany for an additional week or two, Larry Lightner said.
+Lightner will head back to Belgium, , in about 10 days, then will go to Germany for an additional week or two, Larry Lightner said.

 Community Support Continues